-Refer to the water, energy, and green stormwater infrastructure chapter for additional, relevant projects.
+Refer to the GSI, Water, & Energy Chapter for additional, relevant projects.

-- a) Review and revise the provisions in the Land Use Ordinance related to stormwater and development to provide better protection to streams and riparian areas. - In the review, consider that older developments' stormwater management practices are outdated and do not match current drainage needs due to increased development and climate change impacts.
+A Review and revise the provisions in the Land Use Ordinance related to stormwater and development to provide better protection to streams and riparian areas.

+In the review, consider that older developments' stormwater management practices are outdated and do not match current drainage needs due to increased development and climate change impacts.
 Reassess mechanism that allows developers to submit a fee in lieu of mitigating the development's impact on stormwater runoff and management.